A Twitter spat blew up into a full blown controversy.

 And what, exactly, does that have to do with Howden?

 The day after Elbir's tweet was leaked, Jason Lei Howden tweeted a thread lashing out against her critics.
 He tweeted a list of Much Ado's former staff, calling them "woke cyberbullies", ironically opening them up to bullying as a result.
-He defended Elbir's use of the slur as an "obviously ironic joke" in a private DM that was subsequently tweeted out by the recipient.
-Howden has since deleted the tweets, and his personal account.
+He described Elbir's use of the slur as an "obviously ironic joke" in a private DM that was subsequently tweeted out by the recipient.
+Howden stresses that he did not defend the use of the N-word, and that the DMs released were absent of context.
+He has since deleted the tweets, and locked his personal account.

 Valerie Complex, a film critic who is prominent in certain Twitter circles, then shared screenshots of Howden's tweets.
 The controversy escalated when a writer with the name DarkSkyLady blogged about Howden, using his actions as another example of white people preemptively forgiving racial abuse against black people.